DishaJillella/DishaJillella/README.md

 # Hi there, I'm Disha Jillella 👋

 ## About Me
-I'm a third-year student at Chaitanya Bharathi Institute of Technology pursuing a Bachelor's degree in Artificial Intelligence and Machine Learning.
+I'm a final-year student at Chaitanya Bharathi Institute of Technology pursuing a Bachelor's degree in Artificial Intelligence and Machine Learning.
 As a tech enthusiast, I'm constantly exploring the latest technological developments and finding innovative solutions to everyday problems that enhance our interaction with technology.

 ## 🔭 What I Do
 -Exploring AI/ML algorithms and applications